google/fonts/ProjectChecklist.md

 #### DSIG table

-The `DSIG` table should be included
+The `DSIG` table should be included.

+There is a fontbakery tool to add one, that uses fonttools:

+    fontbakery-fix-dsig.py Family-Style.ttf --autofix;
+    mv Family-Style.ttf.fix Family-Style.ttf;

 #### gasp table